 A spray-proof top, buoyancy aid and appropriate footwear.
 In warm weather: add a peaked cap and suncream.
-When it's cold: add a vest, a warm hat and sailing gloves.
+When it's cold: add a rash vest, a warm hat and sailing gloves.
 We recommend a wetsuit all year round: having fun on the water means you get wet; and even a gentle breeze will chill you.
 The club can provide some of this, but please check in advance as sizes differ.

-The more competent CYC Cadets are invited to experience 'big boat' sailing during the summer months on the Club's seven-metre Hunter Sonatas and on members' competitive cruisers.
+CYC Cadets are invited to experience 'big boat' sailing during the summer months on the Club's seven-metre Hunter Sonatas and on members' competitive cruisers.
 Typically this occurs during Cadet Activity Week, the annual Regatta and for special events such as Bart's Bash.

 The cadet sessions are overseen by our cadet captain, Ray Titchmarsh.
 The club's safety boats accompany the cadet fleet at all times.
 No cadet is allowed to take part if they are not wearing a bouyancy aid and appropriate clothing.